spectralcode/octproz-socket-stream-extension/README.md

 # How to install
 Download zip file from [the release section](https://github.com/spectralcode/SocketStreamExtension/releases) and copy all files in the of OCTproZ folder.

+# Simple client application
+For testing purposes you can use [SocketStreamClient](https://github.com/spectralcode/SocketStreamClient)